Service Provider (SP) initiated login

 Entity ID | braze_dashboard |

-First, you must set up Braze as a Service Provider (SP) in your Identity Provider (IdP) with the following information.
-In addition, you’ll need to set up SAML attribute mapping.
+Set up Braze as a service provider (SP) in your identity provider (IdP) with the following information.
+In addition, set up SAML attribute mapping.

 If you plan on using Okta as your identity provider, make sure to use the pre-built integration found on the Okta site.